-'''

 val int_of_string : string -> int

-'''

 Convert the given string to an integer.
-The string is read in decimal (by default) or in hexadecimal, octal or binary if the string begins with 0x, 0o or 0b respectively.
+The string is read in decimal (by default) or in hexadecimal (if it begins with 0x or 0X), octal (if it begins with 0o or 00), or binary (if it begins with 0b or 0B).
 Raise Failure "int_of_string" if the given string is not a valid representation of an integer.

-'''

 val string_of_float : float -> string

-'''